Juicedi/kf-achievements/README.md

 3. Open browser
 4. Go to your Killing Floor 2 achievements page
 5. Open browser's console
-6. Copy profile-ids.js content to the browser's console
+6. Copy profile-ids.js content to the browser's console.
+This will save the profile information to your browser's cookies.
+7. Copy `killing_floor_2_achievements_tracker_[kf2].js` to the browser's console.
-7. The console should have as many rows after the copied code as there are players listed in the code.
+8. The console should have as many rows after the copied code as there are players listed in the code.
 Right click on the last one and select "copy object"
-8. Create new file to the data directory named all.js
+9. Create new file to the data directory named all.js
-9. Paste your content like this
+10. Paste your content like this
 ```
 const dataCollection = <------ paste your content here
 ```